Rosalina121/ShairportGUI/readme.md

 *
 ## Notes

 This project was build with Raspberry Pi Zero W in mind.
 But is no longer.
-I decided that it's too much for a little poor Pi Zero to handle both a server and Chromium so if you want to tun it on Pi just disable animations and blurHash.
+I decided that it's too much for a little poor Pi Zero to handle both a server and Chromium so if you want to run it on Pi just disable animations and blurHash.

 Also, the code probably could've been written more cleanly and overall better.
 Considering this project is still in progress some things may change for the better.
 Or worse if I become a feature creep.

 ~~And yes, I know, move the css and js outside.
 I know, I tried, and I'm too lazy.~~ Goddamit Jarek

+As for todo's, I guess a tiny notification what background mode is selected, as in some cases they might be indistinguishable from each other.